-Mission 66 - the most-recent intensive systemwide program of park development.
+Mission 66 - the most recent intensive systemwide program of park development.
 It represented a nationwide response to deteriorated park conditions and increasing visitorship in the postwar era.
-The program sought to implement large-scale capital improvement between 1956 and 1966 (the latter marked the 50th anniversary of the founding of the NPS).
-Mission 66 buildings have been recognized by the National Register of Historic Places as significant historic structures and as important representatives of a new building type.

-mitigation - activities that will avoid, reduce the severity of, or eliminate an adverse environmental impact.
+The program sought to implement large-scale capital improvement between 1956 and 1966 (the latter marked the 50^{th} anniversary of the founding of the NPS).
+Mission 66 buildings have been recognized by the mitigation - activities that will avoid, reduce the severity of, or eliminate an adverse environmental impact.